 This innovation is exciting, but the current customer experience is too complex.
 A regular car is filled with petrol in a streamlined transaction, the EV process involves multiple players.
 Compare that with the EV driver who has multiple energy providers for their homes, perhaps another for their car, as well as a roaming service and additional extras for future innovations.
 The V2X space needs companies that can connect various technology and turn it into one proposition.
 In a recent webinar Accenture’s Lasse Hari explained that smart bundling was critical when solving the customer experience.

 To recap, we have a growing demand for electric mobility, exciting product innovation for infrastructure, new players in the energy sector but a fragmented experience and complex customer propositions.
 Larger companies with transferrable experience are needed to bundle solutions and streamline the offering.
-We think utilities are well placed to solve this dilemma; they bring a deep understanding of energy infrastructure as well as an experience with the end customers.
+We think utilities are well placed to solve this dilemma; they bring a deep understanding of energy infrastructure as well as an understanding of the end customers.

 As automotive brands branch out into energy, could utilities become the data experts of an interconnected future?
 Is your business looking into the right markets?
 Could you be the one to own the customer relationships?
-If you found this article interesting or you want to know more about EV charging feel free to get in contact.